rohan-deshpande/three-legacy-json-to-gltf/README.md

-# three-legacy-json-to-gltf-cli
+# three-legacy-json-to-gltf

-A handy CLI for converting legacy three js JSON models to GLTF format
+CLI for converting three legacy JSON models to GLTF format.
+Not working currently.